-HECS‑HELP is a loan scheme for eligible students enrolled in Commonwealth supported places to pay their student contribution amounts.
+HECS‑HELP is a loan scheme for eligible students enrolled in Commonwealth Supported Places to pay their student contribution amounts (tuition fees).
 It cannot be used for additional study costs such as accommodation or text books.

 From the 2019-20 income year, you can top up your HELP balance by making repayments on your loan.
 Repayments starting from the 2019-20 income year will top up a person's HELP balance.
 Any compulsory or voluntary repayments can be re-borrowed in the future, up to the current HELP loan limit.

 More information on HECS-HELP can be found on the Study Assist website.